Learning about the Holocaust… in Arabic

 With the help of Arabic-speaking Israelis and Hebrew-speaking Palestinians in the group, Yarin attempted to convey the magnitude and mindlessness of the one-sided slaughter to his audience.

-He said that the Holocaust was unique among modern mass killings because it was completely ideological and was not an extreme manifestation of a political conflict – over territory or competing nationalisms – as other attempted exterminations were.
-“The Jews were not the enemies of the German people and they represented no threat to Hitler,” he explained.
+He said that the Holocaust was unique among modern mass killings because it was completely ideological and was not an extreme manifestation of a political – over territory or competing nationalisms – as other attempted exterminations were.
+“The Jews were not the enemies of the German people and they represented no threat to ,” he explained.

 Although in terms of Jewish history the Holocaust is unique, sadly, the annals of 20th century butchery are filled with genocides, classicides and other mass murders of defenceless groups.